alainpham/techlab-fuse-amqp/ReadMe.md

       log:tail

-## View messages in a web browser application using MQTT or AMQP over Websockets
+## View messages in a web browser application using AMQP over Websockets

-(websockets on these protocols only work with AMQ 7 Broker)
+( AMQP over Websockets protocol only work with AMQ 7 Broker)

 - Open your browser and go to